cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 Coordination
 ++++++++++++

-In general, coordinating in the #launchpad Slack channel with the other hat owner for the week is encouraged.
-It can reduce your workload and it will avoid backporting conflicts such as opening a PR with the same backports.
-Such discussions will typically revolve around which branches to tackle and which day of the week.
+In general, the committer with the top hat should coordinate with other core team members in the #launchpad Slack channel in order to understand the status of the review, triage and backport duties.
+This is especially important when the top hat is rotated from one committer to another, as well as when a release is planned for the upcoming week.

 An example interaction in #launchpad:

 ::

-    Starting backport round for v1.7 and v1.8 now cc @other-hat-wearer
+    Starting backport round for v1.7 and v1.8 now

-The other hat owner can then handle v1.9 and v1.10 backports the next day, for example.

 If there are many backports to be done, then splitting up the rounds can be beneficial.
 Typically, backporters opt to start a round in the beginning of the